getquerydb/querydb/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5165e705-198a-4979-8df3-3ee708118a7f/deploy-status)](https://app.netlify.com/sites/querydb/deploys)

-QueryDB is a tool to allow anyone to take advantage of the power of large and small data, QueryDB allows connecting to multiple data sources, exploring and executing complex queries according to the language of the database engine, this data can be exported to many format as JSON, XML formats among others.
+QueryDB is a tool to allow anyone to take advantage of the power of large and small data, QueryDB allows connecting to multiple data sources, exploring and executing complex queries according to the language of the database engine, this data can be exported to as API REST.

   - **Connect Any Sources**
   - **Explore and Execue Complex query**
-  - **Export Any Format**
+  - **Export as API REST**

 #### QueryDB Features!